 Click on the below to view products for each workflow step.

-Predesigned panel targeting 54 genes frequently mutated in hematological cancers.Nextera DNA Flex Library Prep Kit
+Predesigned research panel targeting 54 genes frequently mutated in hematological cancers.Nextera DNA Flex Library Prep Kit

 Determine the best kit for your needs based on project type, starting material, and method or application.DesignStudio Assay Design Tool